L.A. Kings clinch post-season berth with 4-1 win over Vancouver Canucks

 Instead, Lizotte collected a pass from Kaliyev and sent an easy shot into the empty net with 49 seconds to go.

-Kaliyev made it 3-1, batting a rebound into the top corner of the Vancouver net from the hash marks for his 12th goal of the season 13:36 into the third period.

-The Canucks had a prime opportunity to tie the game at 2-2 earlier in the final frame when Viktor Arvidsson was called for slashing.
+Vancouver had a prime opportunity to tie the game at 2-2 earlier in the final frame when Arvidsson was called for slashing.

 Andrei Kuzmenko lined up a shot in front of the Kings' net, but Iafallo got a stick in his path, sending the puck up and into the netting.